YannDGP/Robot-Arm/README.md

 sudo apt install g++ cmake libxinerama-dev libxcursor-dev libxi-dev libxrandr-dev
 ```

-All other dependencies (raylib, GLM) are vendored in the `vendor/` directory and compiled with the project — no system installation required.
+All other dependencies (raylib, GLM) are vendored in the `vendor/` directory and compiled with the project, no system installation required.

 ## Build